Aeroflot is Russia’s de facto national carrier and largest airline.

 - Aeroflot is committed to deploying the most effective technologies, including Big Data, to increase service quality and economic efficiency.
 According to a rating compiled by Bain & Co., Aeroflot is the fourth most digital airline anywhere in the world.
 It is also Russia’s biggest online vendor.
 The company offers its passengers the most advanced self-service check-in options and in-flight amenities, including widening Internet access.

 Since June 2011, 30 Sukhoi Superjet 100 new-generation Russian-built aircraft have been delivered to Aeroflot under the hard contract (all are currently in full specification).
 In 2017, Aeroflot has entered an agreement with VEB Leasing and United Aircraft for the purchase and delivery of an additional 20 Sukhoi Superjet 100 planes.
-Aeroflot is also planning to acquire up to 50 newest MS-21 jets to be produced in Russia by Irkut Corporation.
+In 2018, Aeroflot reached an agreement with Avia Capital Services LLC (a 100% subsidiary of Rostec State Corporation) to acquire 50 newest MS-21-300 jets to be produced in Russia by Irkut Corporation.

 In April 2006, Aeroflot became a full member of SkyTeam, the second-largest airline alliance in the world (since 2011 also a member of SkyTeam Cargo).
 Through its combined vast network, SkyTeam provides service to 1,074 destinations in 177 countries.